Xyreglenn/FreshCo-Foods-Inc.-SQL-and-PowerBi-Project/README.md

 ## Technologies Used

-SQL (MySQL/PostgreSQL/etc.): Used for data cleaning, joining fact/dimension tables, and performing initial aggregations.
+SQL: For querying and manipulating the database.

-Power BI: Used for data modeling (Star Schema) and building interactive visualizations.
+Power BI: For creating interactive dashboards.

+MySQL: As the database management system.

+Excel: For data manipulation and analysis.

+Power BI Desktop: For developing reports and dashboards.

 ## Key Insights